Avoid the Temptation to Hire a Caregiver at the Cheapest Rate

 The cost for the care is in most cases coming direct from your senior loved one.
 They responsibly saved for years to be sure that they would be well taken care of in the later stages of life.
 Of course you already realize this, but it is so important to remember that with a little extra money and patience you can find a very good caregiver to assist your senior loved one(s) long term.
 A good caregiver knows his/her value, and will usually only work for families who choose quality and appreciate the value of a good caregiver.

 Try this exercise, add an extra 3-5$/hr to your initial compensation amount in your offer.
 This will attract the best caregivers to your ad or profile.
 Although the rate will attract many caregivers, your job description in your ad should filter many of the caregivers that do not initially match up to your criteria.
 You will also be able to spot through the many applications the ones that stand out in the way that they communicate.

 Important list of caregiver qualities and skills to list in your ad:

 - Listening skills

-- Work alone or in a team
+- Work independently or as part of a team

 - Communicate effectively

-- Natural affinity
+- Natural affinity to be with seniors

 - Initiative and drive